The Joy of Backyard Chickens (and what I wish I knew before starting)

 They make your home feel alive

-Whether they were free-ranging through the backyard—or even the front yard at times—there was something really grounding about having them around.
+Whether they were busy in their coop, free ranging in the yard or sneaking inside, there was something really grounding about having them around.

 Creating a space that works